Tensor Train for Global Optimization Problems in Robotics: Related work

 \subsection{Predicting good initialization}

-A majority of works that attempt to predict good initialization rely on a database approach, often called trajectory library~\citep{stolle2006policies} or memory of motion~\citep{mansard2018}.
+A majority of works that attempt to predict good initialization rely on a database approach, often called trajectory library~\citep{stolle2006policies} or memory of motion~\citep{mansard2018} for motion planning.
+In \cite{Hauser2016LearningTP}, they provided a data driven framework for solving globally optimal collision-free inverse kinematics (IK) problems.
 The idea is to first build a database of precomputed solutions offline.
 This database can be constructed from expert demonstrations~\citep{stolle2007transfer}, using the optimization solver itself~\citep{jetchev2009trajectory}, or using the combination of a global planner and the optimization solver~\citep{dantec2021whole}.
 Once the database is constructed, we can predict a good initial guess (i.e., a \emph{warm start}) for a given task by formulating it as a regression problem that maps the task to the initial guess.
-We can then use the database to train different function approximation techniques (e.g. $k$-Nearest Neighbors, Gaussian Process Regression, Gaussian Mixture Regression, Neural Network) to learn this map.
-During online execution, we query the function approximator to provide us with the initial guess of a given problem.
 While the formulation is easy to implement, especially since there are many function approximators easily available, the database approach suffers from two main issues: non-convexity and multimodality.

 Firstly, the database approach requires computing good solutions to be stored in the database.
 With the complexity of general robotics problems, computing the solutions is often not trivial.
-The database ideally covers the whole range of possible tasks, but many tasks are difficult to solve without a good initialization to the solver.
-Some work overcome this by relying on a global planner to provide the good initialization when building the database~\citep{dantec2021whole,lembono2020learning}, but it remains difficult to cover the whole solution space efficiently.

 Assuming we have access to a suitable database and are prepared to train function approximators, we must take into account the fact that many robotics problems have multiple solutions, making it challenging for most function approximators to accurately approximate this one-to-many mapping.
 Often, such approximators tend to average the different solutions, resulting in poor predictions.
-Several attempts have been proposed to handle the challenge of multimodal prediction using techniques such as Gaussian Mixture Regression~\citep{lembono2019} or Mixture Density Networks~\citep{brudermuller2021trajectory}.
-While these attempts improve standard function approximators, these approaches still exhibit averaging behaviors that can lead to suboptimal predictions.
-One of the reasons for this is the difficulty in constructing a suitable database.
-For example, for mixture models to work effectively, the database must contain enough data points from each mode, which is challenging to achieve in practice.